mikesdatawork/SQL-Server-Connection-Failure-SQL-2005/README.md

 - [License](#License)

 ## About-Process    <div>
-we'll be working with the following to correct this handshake issue.
+We'll be working with the following to correct this handshake issue.
 SQL Server Configuration Manager:
 Start – Programs – SQL Server 2005 – SQL Server Configuration Manager
 go to 'SQL Server 2005 Network Configuration', and look for 'Protocols for SQL2005',